Dimension-agnostic inference using cross U-statistics

 \section{General results for degenerate cross U-statistics}

-The goal of this section is to present general conditions under which a sample splitting analogue of a degenerate U-statistic has a Gaussian limit.
+This section presents general conditions under which a sample splitting analogue of a degenerate U-statistic has a Gaussian limit.
 We demonstrate these conditions in the context of goodness-of-fit testing based on Gaussian MMD~\citep{gretton2012kernel,kellner2019one} and study its minimax rate optimality in the $L_2$ distance.